Gender in English: Gender-specific words

-Apart from pronouns, sex is mainly marked in personal names and certain titles.
-Many words in modern English refer specifically to people or animals of a particular sex, although sometimes the specificity is being lost (for example, duck need not refer exclusively to a female bird; cf. Donald Duck).
-Likewise, many feminine and masculine job titles (steward/stewardess, waiter/waitress) have undergone a process of becoming gender-neutralised in recent decades (see below).
+Apart from pronouns, gender can be marked in personal names and certain titles.
+Many words in modern English refer specifically to people or animals of a particular sex.

 An example of an English word that has retained gender-specific spellings is the noun-form of blond/blonde, with the former being masculine and the latter being feminine.
 This distinction is retained primarily in British English.

 Words that retain their gender-related spellings

 Certain words' spellings are indicative of their original grammatical genders, which may not correspond to their natural genders, for example abscissa, which is derived from a Latin feminine word.
 Certain foreign expressions used in English exhibit distinctions of grammatical gender, for example tabula rasa.

-Certain gender-indicative suffixes denoting humans eliminate any practical distinction between natural gender and grammatical gender, for example -ess as in hostess; some gender-related suffixes are almost never perceived as related to grammatical gender, for example -itis, a suffix meaning inflammation, which is derived from Greek feminines.
+Certain gender-indicative suffixes denoting humans eliminate any practical distinction between natural gender and grammatical gender (examples: -ess as in hostess, waitress, or stewardess; and -trix as in executrix or dominatrix).
+Some gender-related suffixes are almost never perceived as related to grammatical gender, for example -itis, a suffix meaning inflammation, which is derived from Greek feminines.

 Many words that retain their feminine endings refer to geographical regions (for example Africa) and stars (for example lucida).